In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-Minimization by \emph{Latin hyper cube sampling} (LHS) is the default optimizer used for finding the next algorithm design parameters on the meta model.
+Minimization by \emph{Latin Hyper cube Sampling} (LHS) is the default optimizer used for finding the next algorithm design parameters on the meta model.
 The LHS procedure generates a set of LHD points.
-The function \Rcode{optimLHD()} uses LHS to optimize a specified target function as follows: A Latin hyper cube Design (LHD) is created with \Rcode{designLHD()}, then evaluated by the objective function.
-All results are reported, including the best (minimal) objective value, and corresponding design point.
-A standalone optimization run using \Rcode{optimLHD()} can be implemented as follows.
-It uses 100 design points as a default value. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+The function \texttt{optimLHD()} uses LHS to optimize a specified target function as follows: